-- 1. The Board of Directors has oversight on all the risks assumed by the Bank.
+1. The Board of Directors has oversight on all the risks assumed by the Bank.
 Specific Committees of the Board have been constituted to facilitate focused oversight of various risks.
 The Risk Committee reviews the risk management policies, the Bank's compliance with risk management guidelines stipulated by the RBI and the status of implementation of the advanced approaches under the Basel framework.
 It reviews the risk dashboard covering areas such as credit risk, interest rate risk, liquidity risk, foreign exchange risk, operational and outsourcing risks and the limits framework, including stress test limits for various risks.
 The Risk Committee also reviews the risk profile of the overseas banking subsidiaries and certain other key subsidiaries.
 The Credit Committee reviews developments in key industrial sectors and the Bank's exposure to these sectors and various portfolios on a periodic basis.
-The Audit Committee provides direction to and also monitors the quality of the internal audit function. - 2.
-Policies approved from time to time by the Board of Directors/Committees of the Board form the governing framework for each type of risk.
-The business activities are undertaken within this policy framework.
+The Audit Committee provides direction to and also monitors the quality of the internal audit function.
+The Asset Liability Management Committee provides guidance for management of liquidity of the overall Bank and management of interest rate risk in the banking book within the broad parameters laid down by the Board of Directors/ the Risk Committee.

-3. Independent groups and sub-groups have been constituted across the Bank to facilitate independent evaluation, monitoring and reporting of various risks.
+- 2. Policies approved from time to time by the Board of Directors/Committees of the Board form the governing framework for each type of risk.
+The business activities are undertaken within this policy framework. - 3.
+Independent groups and sub-groups have been constituted across the Bank to facilitate independent evaluation, monitoring and reporting of various risks.
 These control groups function independent of the business groups/sub-groups.